Burgestrand/mellon/README.md

 # Have a peek at the data, which is serialized as YAML
 store.keychain[store.project_name] # => "---\nsome key: Hello from Ruby!\n"
 ```

+More documentation can be found at the [API reference for Mellon::Store](http://rdoc.info/github/elabs/mellon/master/Mellon/Store).

 ## Command-line interface